OpenCyphal/pycyphal/docs/pages/demo.rst

 ..  code-block:: sh

-    yakut call 42 uavcan.register.Access.1.0 'name: {name: thermostat.error}'
+    y r 42 thermostat.error     # Read register

-We will see the current value of the temperature error registered by the thermostat:
+We will see the current value of the temperature error registered by the thermostat.
+If you run the last command with ``-dd`` (d for detailed), you will see the register metadata:

 ..  code-block:: yaml

-    ---
-    384:
-      timestamp: {microsecond: 0}
-      mutable: false
-      persistent: false
-      value:
-        real32:
+    real64:
       value: [10.0]
+    _meta_: {mutable: false, persistent: false}

-Field ``mutable: false`` says that this register cannot be modified and ``persistent: false`` says that it is not committed to any persistent storage (like a register file).
+``mutable: false`` says that this register cannot be modified and ``persistent: false`` says that it is not committed to any persistent storage (like a register file).
 Together they mean that the value is computed at runtime dynamically.